Fra892/Project-Counter/Algorithms/1) Basic_DataStr/Heap(PriorityQueue).md

   → The root of the heap contains the **minimum** value.
 ![Max Heap](../Images/heap2.drawio.svg)

-Heaps usually have a size.
+Heaps can be implemented with a fixed size or not.
 Note that the stdlib implementation std::priority_queue has a dynamic length (this kind of heap can be made with pointers, or with dynamic arrays).
-To implement static sized an array it's enough.
-For each index $i$ you can calculate:
+In an Array-Heap are implemented some recursive formulas to access the sons and the father from a node having index $i$, in paticular: For each index $i$ you can calculate:
 - father: `i/2`
 - left-son: `2*i`
 - right-son: `2*i + 1`